Lykke Li: 2020–present: Eyeye

 In a 2019 interview speaking about her fifth studio album, Lykke Li told NME: "I think, maybe to everyone's disappointment, I'm going to really scale it down and back and slow it down. [...]
 It'll be more like soul music.
 It'll still be sad, and still be sexy."

-Lykke Li made her return to music releasing "Bron", a song sung entirely in Swedish, in October 2020.
+Lykke Li made her return to music releasing "BRON", a song sung entirely in Swedish, in October 2020.

 Lykke Li released "No Hotel", the lead single from her fifth studio album, Eyeye, on 23 March 2022.
 The album was released on 20 May 2022.

-In July 2022, it was announced that Li would partner with creative director Theo Lindquist and artist Nick Verstandpresent to present an immersive installation, entitled Ü & EYEYE, at Los Angeles' The Broad Museum.
+In July 2022, it was announced that Lykke Li would partner with creative director Theo Lindquist and artist Nick Verstandpresent to present an immersive installation, entitled Ü & EYEYE, at Los Angeles' The Broad Museum.
 The project intends "to transform the Broad’s Oculus Hall into a hyper-sensory cathedral of female romantic fantasy", says a statement released about the installation.
-The opening night will feature a special performance by Li and her band in the Broad's lobby and third floor galleries.
+The opening night will feature a special performance by Lykke Li and her band in the Broad's lobby and third floor galleries.

+In March 2024, Lykke Li performed June Carter Cash song "Ring of Fire" during final credits of Netflix movie "Damsel".

 Other ventures

 In September 2010, Lykke Li was announced as the official face of the Levi's Curve ID Collection, alongside Pixie Geldof and Miss Nine.
 In January 2012 she signed with the VIVA Model Management agency.
+She has Partnered with many major fashion brands, most recently including Levi's, H&M, Seven for All Mankind, and Nina Ricci.

 Lykke Li made her acting debut in the 2014 Swedish crime film Tommy directed by Tarik Saleh.
 The film was released in cinemas in Scandinavia in March 2014.
-Lykke Li also stars in Terrence Malick's film Song to Song released in 2017.
-She plays BV's (Ryan Gosling) girlfriend.
+Lykke Li also appeared in Terrence Malick's 2017 film Song to Song, playing BV's (Ryan Gosling) girlfriend.
+She is a member of SAG/AFTRA.

 The song "Gunshot" was used in the television commercial for the Peugeot 108, which stars Li.
 She also stars in a short film for Gucci's Spring/Summer 2015 collection, which features the song "Just Like a Dream" and debuted on 2 March 2015.

+Lykke Li is a founding partner in Yola Mezcal, which hosted a festival in Los Angeles in 2019 featuring a lineup of all-female performances by Megan Thee Stallion, Courtney Love, and others.

 Artistry

-Lykke Li has cited Neil Young, the Shangri-Las, This Mortal Coil, the Beatles, and The Rolling Stones as influences, stating, "They aren't pop anymore by today's standards, but they were."
+Lykke Li has cited Neil Young, the Shangri-Las, This Mortal Coil, the Beatles, and the Rolling Stones as influences, stating, "They aren't pop anymore by today's standards, but they were."
 Other influences include the Velvet Underground, Leonard Cohen, and Beach House.

 Lykke Li possesses the vocal range of a soprano.